1. Unlike many luthiers from the time, Stradivari wasn’t born into a family of violin makers.

 Although not technically beginning until 1700, some of Stradivari’s earlier work from the 1690s mirrored the quality of those crafted in his golden years.
 Somewhat controversially, many of these instruments actually had their original labels amended to dates post-1700 so that they could be sold at an increased value; any instrument crafted during this time was and remains to be held in high esteem, worth millions and ever-increasing in worth.

-It is also notable at this time his financial gain.
+His financial gain is also notable at this time.
 Stradivari’s instruments were more sophisticated.
 The quality of materials used during the golden period speaks for that.
 He was evidently much more financially stable, enabling him to invest in the finest products to craft with.
 Some say his rich varnish was one of his biggest kept secrets!

 The early golden years saw Stradivari introduce long, elegant corners to his work, ones that were slightly rounder and more curved than previous instruments.
 By 1704, he changed the proportions of the purfling, too, increasing the width of the inner white section.